Book Clubs

 Shakespeare at Book Carnival

 If you love The Bard, then join us for Saturday Morning Shakespeare!
-On the 2nd and 4th Saturdays of each month at 10:00 A.M., the Saturday Morning Shakespeare Reading Group will read and discuss one of Shakespeare’s plays.
+On the 2nd and 4th Saturdays of each month at 10:00 A.M., the Saturday Morning Shakespeare Reading Group choses a play.

 Sisters in Crime at Book Carnival